Europe

 This artery starts in eastern Ireland, and by the time it gets to Dublin, it’s a wide river.
 It dumps into the Dublin Bay, then into the Irish Sea.
 The River Liffey divides Dublin into two.

 Most travelers spend their time just south and north of the River.
-Walking the area is the best way to absorb the sites and sounds.
+Walking the area is the best way to absorb the sights and sounds.

 Walk over the Ha’Penny Bridge